UT Shield

 Camper: A minor (under age 18) who is attending a campus program for minors (program or programs) on University premises or attending a program sponsored by the University.
 This definition does not include University students who are under the age of 18.

 Camp Director (Responsible): University college, school, unit, or department employee who owns, operates, or supervises a campus program for minors, regardless of profit.
-The camp director is directly involved in every aspect of the camp, including but not limited to hiring all designated individuals, ensuring all designated individuals have had training, criminal background checks, and the program has been registered with the youth protection program director.
+The camp director is directly involved in every aspect of the program, including but not limited to hiring all designated individuals, ensuring all designated individuals have had training and criminal background checks, and the program has been registered with the youth protection program director.

-Custodial Responsibility: When a program assumes “custodial responsibility” of a minor, the program has the responsibility for taking care of and ensuring the well-being of a minor.
+Custodial Responsibility: When a program assumes “custodial responsibility” for a minor, the program is responsible for taking care of and ensuring the well-being of a minor.
 The program is also legally accountable for all that happens to that minor while the minor is within the program’s custody.
-When a program voluntarily assumes custodial responsibility of minors, they also assume liability and thus risk.
+When a program voluntarily assumes custodial responsibility for minors, it also assumes liability and, thus, risk.
 It is a manageable risk when the university’s Youth Protection Program Policy is followed.
-Student organizations cannot host events or programs where they take custodial responsibility of minors.
-If a student organization hosts an event where minors will attend, custodial responsibility must remain with teachers, parents, legal guardians, and chaperones.
+Student organizations cannot host events or programs where they take custodial responsibility for minors.
+If a student organization hosts an event that minors will attend, custodial responsibility must remain with teachers, parents, legal guardians, and chaperones.

 Minor: An individual under the age of 18.
 For purposes of this policy, this definition does not include University-enrolled students under the age of 18.